-Dykeland work is heating up again now with two new grants led by Dr Danika van Proosdij, Saint Mary’s University.
-The names of these echo landmark recent Dutch climate adaptation programs such as Making Space for Water and Room for the River.
-Making Space for Wetlands is funded by the Department of Fisheries and Oceans Coastal Restoration Fund ($1.84M, 2017-2022) to restore salt marsh ecosystems in the Bay of Fundy.
+Nature-based coastal adaptation work has continued with new collaborations with Dr Danika van Proosdij, Saint Mary’s University, and her TransCoastal Adaptations network.
+Echoing landmark recent Dutch climate adaptation programs such as Making Space for Water and Room for the River, Making Room for Wetlands is funded by the Department of Fisheries and Oceans Coastal Restoration Fund (2017-2022) to restore salt marsh ecosystems in the Bay of Fundy.
 Making Room for Movement is layering environmental social science and planning research onto that restoration work, as well as looking beyond to look at a wider set of nature-based coastal adaptation options, including managed dyke realignment, coastal retreat and natural shorelines.
 As part of the second project I used climax thinking as a template for testing framing devices with coastal residents using focus groups in summer 2019 (Sutton 2020).
 A contract with the OECD led to us producing the Canadian chapter for a 2019 OECD report, Responding to Rising Seas, based on a dyke realignment project underway in Truro, NS (Sherren et al. 2019; Rahman et al. 2019); a workshop on the lessons was well-attended.

 Sherren, K., Loik, L and Debner, J..
 2016.
 Climate adaptation in ‘new world’ cultural agricultural landscapes: the case of Bay of Fundy dykelands (Nova Scotia, Canada).
 Land Use Policy, 51, 267-280.

 H. M. Tuihedur Rahman, PhD, joined our collaborative SMU/Dalhousie team in July 2018 as a postdoctoral fellow, straight from his PhD work at McGill with Dr. Gordon Hickey.
 He is jointly funded by NRCan and DFO through grants led by Danika van Proosdij.

 Logan Loik, MREM 2015, undertook the Q-method pilot research in the Annapolis Valley/Cornwallis River, co-funded by SSHRC and the Nova Scotia Department of Agriculture to explore opportunities for managed realignment.
 He went from Dalhousie to being an energy efficiency Field Ambassador for the Summerhill Group.